donaldmstephan/farspark/README.md

 #### Enlarge

 If set to `0`, farspark will not enlarge the image if it is smaller than the given size.
 With any other value, farspark will enlarge the image.

+#### Index

+If the media being requested has multiple pages or frames, you can request to render a specific one.
+(Right now this is only supported for PDFs, but video frames should be possible eventually.)
+The page/frame index starts at zero, and media which has multiple pages will include an `X-Max-Content-Index` header to indicate the maximum index that can be requested.

 #### Encoded URL